-As a photographer, you might wanna know, how does a depth sensor camera work or what the bokeh is, and how to create it?
+As a photographer, you might wanna know what the bokeh effect is and how does a depth sensor camera work?
 Or also does the depth sensor even really work or not?
 Here in this post, I am going to clear all your confusion, so go through the whole post.

 How Does a Depth Sensor Camera Work?